 If using a native Notification framework, the user should be informed of a new Notification immediately.
 If possible, the audio file included in the

 SetIndicator directive should be played for the user.

-If your product has minimal or no visual affordance, playing the audio file becomes the only way to consistently inform the user that a new notification has arrived.
-Informing the user about queued notifications is likely not feasible and does not have to be implemented.
-If your device has a companion app, we recommend informing the user of new and queued notifications in the app.
+We do not recommend creating a product with minimal or no visual affordance because it is not possible to display all Alexa attention states clearly.
+If your product has minimal or no visual affordance, playing the audio file becomes the only way to consistently inform the user that a new Notification has arrived.
+Informing the user about queued Notifications is likely not feasible and does not have to be implemented.
+If your device has a companion app, we recommend informing the user of new and queued Notifications in the app.